userver-framework/upastebin/README.md

 # upastebin

-Template of a C++ service that uses [userver framework](https://github.com/userver-framework/userver) with PostgreSQL.
+A C++ service that uses [userver framework](https://github.com/userver-framework/userver) with PostgreSQL.

 ## Download and Build